-Systemic herbicides (Aquacide Pellets, Restore Liquid and Shore-Klear Liquid) are taken up by the plant and translocate to the root system to provide season-long control.
+Systemic herbicides (Aquacide Pellets, Fluridone Liquid and Shore-Klear Liquid) are taken up by the plant and translocate to the root system to provide season-long control.
 It generally takes several weeks for impact to become apparent.

-Contact herbicides (Aquathol Super K Granular, Hydrothol Granular and Weedtrine-D Liquid) only affect the portion of the plant that comes into contact with the herbicide.
+Contact herbicides (Aquathol Super K Granular, Hydrothol Granular and Harvester Liquid) only affect the portion of the plant that comes into contact with the herbicide.
 Plants usually die-back within a week, but some plants may grow back later in the season since roots stay intact.
 In general, herbicide treatments should target nuisance exotic species such as Eurasian Milfoil and have minimal impacts on most native plant species.

 This involves cutting and removing vegetation.
 Mechanical harvesting (Water Weed Rake & Weed Razor) has the advantage of removing biomass and help slow the rate at which plant material accumulates.
 Harvesters have limited operational flexibility and can agitate bottom sediment and temporarily increase turbidity.
 Attempts to control certain plant types by harvesting may not prove entirely effective.
 This is especially true with Eurasian Milfoil due to the fact that this plant may proliferate and spread via vegetation propagation.